Roding Valley tube station: History

 From the mid-1960s until the early 1990s the Woodford-Hainault section was largely operated separately from the rest of the Central line, using four-car (later three-car) trains of 1960 Stock.
 The three car units had a 1938 tube stock middle carriage.
 These trains were adapted for Automatic Train Operation (ATO): the Woodford-Hainault section became the testing ground for ATO on the Victoria line.
 Some Victoria line (1967 Stock) trains were also used to operate this section and named FACT, "Fully Automatic Controlled Train".
 The separate operation has now been abolished, the 1960 Stock has been withdrawn and through trains to Central London now operate via Hainault.
 Because of this, it is normally quicker to travel to Woodford and change there, as trains to central London run frequently from that point.
 At the buildup to the peak periods, some trains starting from Hainault depot operate to central London via Grange Hill, Chigwell, Roding Valley and Woodford.
 This is done for operating convenience but passenger demand for these services is particularly high.

-The station today
+Design

 Roding Valley is the most lightly used station on the Underground.
-It is also one of the three tube stations not to have ticket barriers.
+It is one of the three tube stations not to have ticket barriers.
 As of 2025 it is also the only tube station on the London Underground network to have a single ticket machine, as opposed to the minimum of two elsewhere.
 The station underwent refurbishment in 2006 by Metronet.